-- 1. Every two years: Staff training on bullying prevention and intervention using in-district MARC trained trainers and materials. - 2.
-NPS has a School Committee sub-committee on policies that reviews all school policies every three years, unless the MASC Policy department sends us an update sooner. - 3.
-There is an annual report to the School Committee of the number and types of incidents that occur each year.
+- 1. Annually: New staff training on bullying prevention and intervention using indistrict MARC trained trainers. - 2.
+Every two years: Staff training on bullying prevention and intervention using indistrict MARC trained trainers and materials. - 3.
+Biannually (December and June): Student Support Teams from each school will meet with the District level Student Support Services Committee to review data on reports of bullying across the District. - 4.

-- 4. A District Behavioral Support Groups meets monthly to discuss mental health and discipline issues across all schools and analyze data reported. - 5.
 Annual training of special education teachers addressing ways to prevent and respond to bullying or retaliation for students with disabilities that must be considered when developing students' IEPs.

-III.
-Procedures for Reporting and Responding to Bullying and Retaliation
+I. Procedures for Reporting and Responding to Bullying and Retaliation